One unit of credit equals four semester hours.

 ENG 451 Advanced Literary Study

-An intensive, guided capstone investigation of a literary problem, age, genre or writer through which students will be introduced to the purposes and techniques of literary research and scholarship in class discussions, lectures and independent study.
+An intensive, guided capstone investigation of a literary problem, age, theme, genre or writer through which students will be introduced to the purposes and techniques of literary research and scholarship in class discussions and lectures and via development of a scholarly research paper.
 Focus of the course will vary from year to year.
 Senior standing is highly recommended.
 May be repeated for credit.
 Prerequisites: ENG 220 or equivalent; one Literature course from C or D. Fall Term.

 In this capstone course, students will reflect on their long-term goals as writers and develop a portfolio of writings suitable for publication or professional purposes, in part generated from a mandatory field experience.
 Senior standing is highly recommended.
 Prerequisites: two upper-level writing courses.
 Spring Term.